What is response and supply planning?

 “What if” analysis and other response and supply planning strategies

 Response and supply planning – from short-term to long-term – depends upon having robust data and planning scenarios to work with.
-Technologies like AI and machine learning can manage and analyze disparate data sets – learning as they go – to help managers test theories and contingencies, within highly relevant and sophisticated testing scenarios.
+Technologies like AI and machine learning can manage and analyse disparate data sets – learning as they go – to help managers test theories and contingencies, within highly relevant and sophisticated testing scenarios.

 Constrained planning and unconstrained planning